rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

 ### Chapter 4: Compute and Hypervisor controls

+Now we explore the Compute and Hypervisor controls.

 #### Exploration 30

-Like always with these RPC calls, the action moves into a private method.
+As always with these RPC calls, the action now moves into a private method.
 Some complex code here sets up an eventlet thread to run in the background.
 Because this process can take a long time, the background processing means that the RPC worker is not locked to this method while the private method runs.

 *nova.compute.manager.live\_migration* ->
 {% highlight python %}